This Is My Truth Tell Me Yours: Release

 Around the world the album was as successful as it was in the UK.
 In Sweden the album managed to remain in the chart for a total of 43 weeks, debuting at number 2, and peaking at number one in its second week.
 In Finland the album sold enough to stay in the charts for 32 weeks, peaking at number one, securing the top spot for two consecutive weeks.
 In Ireland the album also debuted at number one and charted within the top 20 in Norway, New Zealand, Denmark, Austria and Australia.
 It was the number one album in Europe's for two weeks, and it has been certified Platinum (one million copies) by the International Federation of the Phonographic Industry.
 The album's success ensured that by 1999 the band had sold more than three million albums worldwide.
 To the present day This Is My Truth Tell Me Yours has sold more than five million copies since its release.

 On 7 December 2018, This Is My Truth Tell Me Yours was re-released as a '20 Year Collector's Edition' on streaming services, as well as physically on three CDs and two LPs.
 As well as being remastered, the track listing was revised, with "Nobody Loved You" replaced by the former B-side "Prologue to History".
 The CD and streaming releases also include various demos, B-sides and remixes.

+Controversy

+The album's final track, "S.Y.M.M." is an initialism for "South Yorkshire Mass Murderer".
+The title is a reference to actions of South Yorkshire Police in the Hillsborough disaster of 1989, in which 97 people died in a human crush during an association football match at the Hillsborough Stadium in Sheffield.
+Although he admitted to not having heard the song, the title was criticised by South Yorkshire's then Assistant Chief Constable, Ian Daines as "offensive" and "bad taste".
+At the time of the album's release, the actions of the police were the subject of a long-running and ongoing private prosecution by the Hillsborough Families Support Group.
+However the track was praised by Jimmy McGovern, who is name-checked in the song itself.
+McGovern stated that he felt the sentiment of the song was "brilliant" and that he was taken back by the "power" of the lyrics, adding "I've heard those sentiments (how do you sleep at night, etc) expressed by many of the Hillsborough families".